Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 To check for any latest Xamarin update for Visual Studio check Tools->Options->Xamarin->Other.

-### Running CppUWPSample (Universal Windows) sample application
+### Building and running CppUWPSample (Universal Windows) C++ sample application
+Select CppUWPSample as as StartUp Project.
+Replace the connecting string with a valid connection string in MainPage.xaml.cpp file

-You may see "Could not load file or assembly 'Microsoft.Azure.Amqp.Uwp' error.
-To workaround this error copy dependent assemblies  Microsoft.Azure.Amqp.Uwp.dll, PCLCrypto.dll and  Validation.dll into CppUWPSample AppX folder from UWPSample folder.
+On running the applciation, you will see "Could not load file or assembly 'Microsoft.Azure.Amqp.Uwp' error.
+To workaround this error copy 3 assemblies that application has dependencies on.
+Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from UWPSample folder.

 For example for building debug version for x64 copy these 3 files from device\samples\UWPSample\bin\x64\Debug into device\x64\Debug\CppUWPSample\AppX folder.

-### Running Java
+After this redeploy and run the application.

+### Building and running JSSample (Universal Windows) JavaScript application
+Open JSSample.sln file from samples\JSSample in VS 2015 IDE.
+Replace the connecting string with a valid connection string in default.js file.
+Deploy and run the application.
+The application will throw System.IO.FileNotFoundException:Could not load file or assembly Microsoft.Azure.Amqp.Uwp.

+To workaround this error copy assemblies that application has dependencies on.
+Copy **Microsoft.Azure.Amqp.Uwp.dll**, PCLCrypto.dll and Validation.dll into CppUWPSample AppX folder from UWPSample folder.

+For example for building debug version for x64 copy these 3 files from device\samples\UWPSample\bin\x64\Debug into JSSample\bin\x64\Debug\AppX folder.

+After this redeploy and run the application.

 [visual-studio]: https://www.visualstudio.com/
 [readme]: ../readme.md